 You will also need to center the base rail between the wheel wells.

-Step 3: Mark the first drill location
+Step 3: Mark the first drill locations

 With the base rail correctly positioned, mark the bolt hole locations for the rail, using a paint pen.